ember-learn/ember-blog/source/2019-11-15-the-ember-times-issue-124.md

 ## 400 Releases on the Ember.js Repo 🎉

 The [ember.js repo](https://github.com/emberjs/ember.js) hit 400 releases on GitHub this week!
 We’ve had over [770 contributors](https://github.com/emberjs/ember.js/graphs/contributors) between May 2011 to November 2019.
+A big thank you ❤️ to the numerous efforts of all all these community members!

 ---